bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 require_relative 'guess_game'

 describe GuessGame do
-  it "should generate random number between 1 and 100 inclusive" do
+  it "generate random number between 1 and 100 inclusive" do
     game = GuessGame.new
     result = game.random